Helping millions of people navigate the world of technology.

 Method 5: Transcribe Voice Memos Using Microsoft 365

-Why you should try this: Comes in handy if you use Microsoft Office 365 for academic, productivity, or business purposes.
+Why you should try this: It will be handy if you use Microsoft Office 365 for academic, productivity, or business purposes.

 Did you know that Microsoft 365 has an in-built transcribe feature?
 If you use Microsoft 365 for productivity, you can also transcribe any audio file you record in English.
 The process is simple.
-Just import the voice memo from your iPhone to your Mac or PC and follow these simple steps.
+Import the voice memo from your iPhone to your Mac or PC and follow the below steps.

-Note: Although most of the features of Microsoft 365 are free to use, the Transcribe feature is paid.
+Note: Although most of Microsoft 365’s features are free to use, the Transcribe feature is paid.

-Step 3: Now, go to dictate in the Word toolbar and click on the down arrow.
+Step 2: Now, go to dictate from the Word toolbar.
+Click the down arrow and select Transcribe.

 Transcribe Option in Word